Synternet/swapscope/README.md

 ### QuickStart (Docker compose)

+❗ Requires dapp/.env
-❗❗❗ As of 2023-10-26 DApp .env file has to be expanded with `NEXT_PUBLIC_ENV` variable and value `"development"`.
+❗ As of 2023-10-26 dapp/.env file has to be expanded with `NEXT_PUBLIC_ENV` variable and value `"development"`.
+❗ Requires publisher .env file in the root directory

 1. Build.
 ```